Eliminating Delocalization Error through Localized Orbital Scaling Correction with Orbital Relaxation from Linear Response

 With the new implementation, we test the capability of lrLOSC for providing accurate corrections to the valence orbital energies and the total energies of molecular systems of different sizes.
 The frontier orbital energies from lrLOSC offer valuable insights into the chemical potential, $\left(\pdv{E}{N}\right)_v$, which describes the energy change associated with the electron addition and removal processes.
 Therefore, frontier orbital energies are directly connected to the ionization potential (IP) and electron affinity (EA). \cite{cohen_fractional_2008, yang_derivative_2012, mei_approximating_2018} In this study, we compare the valence orbital energies from lrLOSC with those obtained from the global scaling correction with the analytical and exact second-order corrections (denoted as GSC2)\cite{mei_exact_2021}, which incorporates the screening effect based on CMOs, and LOSC2 \cite{su_preserving_2020}, which employs orbitalets but captures no orbital relaxation.
 Through these comparisons, we show the importance of the two theoretical components of lrLOSC: orbital localization and the electron screening effect.
-We also compare the results from lrLOSC with those from $\Delta$-SCF, which evaluates the first IP and EA through the total energy difference between the neutral species and the ($N\pm1$)-electron systems.
+We also compare the results from lrLOSC with those from $\Delta$SCF, which evaluates the first IP and EA through the total energy difference between the neutral species and the ($N\pm1$)-electron systems.

-To gain a comprehensive picture of the performance of lrLOSC, considering that DE exhibits different behaviors as the molecular size increases, lrLOSC was tested on molecules of varying sizes \cite{shahi_second-order_2009, richard_accurate_2016, curtiss_assessment_1997} as well as in transition metal monoxide molecules.
-The complete test set is divided into four categories: small molecules (with a maximum of six atoms), large non-linear molecules (containing more than eight atoms, excluding polymers), polyacetylene (\ch{H(HC=CH)_nH}, $n\in [1, 10]$), and transition metal oxides.
-Please refer to the SI for more details on the systems.
+To gain a comprehensive picture of the performance of lrLOSC, considering that DE exhibits different behaviors as the molecular size increases, lrLOSC was tested on molecules of varying sizes \cite{shahi_second-order_2009, richard_accurate_2016, curtiss_assessment_1997} as well as in gas-phase transition metal monoxide molecules.
+The complete test set is divided into four categories: small molecules (with no more than 8 atoms), large non-linear molecules (containing more than eight atoms, excluding polymers), polyacetylene (\ch{H(HC=CH)_nH}, $n\in [1, 10]$), and the transition metal monoxides.
+Please refer to the SM\cite{SI} for more details on the systems.